Video resolution: 1920x1080p (full HD)

-The second is the inclusion of spotlights in several of the cameras to provide color footage at night as well as during the day - Ring only offers this on two of its cameras, and the design is pretty bulky, whereas Arlo retains the compact size while still including the light.
+The second is the inclusion of spotlights in several cameras to provide color footage at night and during the day - Ring only offers this on two of its cameras, and the design is pretty bulky.
+In contrast, Arlo retains the compact size while still including the light.

-Both Ring and Arlo have apps that are simple to navigate and provide a way to view the camera and doorbell’s feed in real time, while also review footage previously captured, providing you have subscribed to the relevant monthly service.
+Both Ring and Arlo have apps that are simple to navigate and provide a way to view the camera and doorbell’s feed in real-time while reviewing footage previously captured, providing you have subscribed to the relevant monthly service.

-Ring states that these departments can’t access live-feeds or recordings automatically, it’s up to device owners if they decide to share the footage, and personal information about the owner won’t be shared either, but it’s worth noting that you could have requests made if you open up the option.
+Ring states that these departments can’t access live feeds or recordings automatically, it’s up to device owners if they decide to share the footage, and it won’t share personal information about the owner either.
+Still, it’s worth noting that you could have requests made if you open up the option.

 Both Arlo and Ring cameras and doorbells will integrate with voice assistants, so you can use the best smart speakers to converse with anyone in the camera’s field of view and see a live feed from the camera through the best smart displays.

-Arlo is the clear favorite here, as all of the home security cameras and video doorbells integrate with Amazon Alexa and Google Assistant, while some of their devices also offer Apple HomeKit integration, and further support of Apple’s system is being rolled out in the future to some of the new products, such as the Arlo Video Doorbell.
+Arlo is the clear favorite here, as all home security cameras and video doorbells integrate with Amazon Alexa and Google Assistant.
+At the same time, some of their devices also offer Apple HomeKit integration.
+Further support of Apple’s system is being rolled out in the future to some of the new products, such as the Arlo Video Doorbell.

 Ring’s cameras and video doorbells are only compatible with Alexa, which isn’t surprising considering the company was purchased by Amazon in 2018.
-If you’ve got Alexa inside your home, then Ring devices will be an obvious choice.
+Ring devices will be an obvious choice if you’ve got Alexa inside your home.

-From our tests, it's clear that Ring and Arlo are both effective and easy to use home security camera systems.
-Ring has a more rounded security offering, thanks to the smart alarm and assisted monitoring service, which is good if you want an alarm system that ties into your cameras and video doorbells.
+Our tests show that Ring and Arlo are both effective and easy-to-use home security camera systems.
+In addition, Ring has a more rounded security offering, thanks to the smart alarm and assisted monitoring service, which is good if you want an alarm system that ties into your cameras and video doorbells.

-If you already have smart speakers or smart displays in your home, these will also play a part in the decision about which brand to choose, as Ring is heavily integrated with Amazon Alexa while Arlo works with both Alexa and Google Assistant, and some of their devices even come with HomeKit support.
+Suppose you already have smart speakers or smart displays in your home.
+In that case, these will also play a part in deciding which brand to choose, as Ring is heavily integrated with Amazon Alexa.
+At the same time, Arlo works with both Alexa and Google Assistant, and some of their devices even come with HomeKit support.